User guidePoliciesPolicy management basics

 Overview

-Policies in VerifyWise can be created from scratch or built from pre-designed templates covering common AI governance topics.
+You can create policies from scratch or start from pre-designed templates covering common AI governance topics.
 Each policy tracks its status through a defined lifecycle, from initial draft through review and approval to publication.

 Why manage AI policies?

-AI systems introduce unique governance challenges that traditional corporate policies may not address.
-From algorithmic bias to data privacy, from model transparency to human oversight, organizations need clear policies that define how AI should be developed, deployed, and monitored.
-Without documented policies, teams make inconsistent decisions, risks go unmanaged, and regulatory compliance becomes difficult to demonstrate.
+AI systems bring governance challenges that traditional corporate policies don't cover.
+Things like algorithmic bias, model transparency and human oversight need clear rules.
+Without documented policies, teams make inconsistent decisions, risks go unmanaged and it's hard to prove compliance when auditors come knocking.

 • Regulatory compliance: Many AI regulations require documented policies covering AI development, deployment, and monitoring

-• Consistent practices: Ensure all teams follow the same standards for AI development and use
+• Consistent practices: Make sure all teams follow the same standards for AI development and use

-• Audit readiness: Demonstrate governance controls to auditors and regulators with documented policies
+• Audit readiness: Show auditors and regulators your governance controls with documented policies

-• Stakeholder trust: Show customers, partners, and the public that you take AI governance seriously
+• Stakeholder trust: Show customers and partners that you take AI governance seriously

 • Training foundation: Provide clear guidance that teams can reference and learn from